iCliniq Logo

 Thank you doctor,

 I take supplements in the gym but not on a regular basis.
-Recently I took raw whey protein to get bulky and I am using it for fifteen days.
-I also use to take supplements and I never faced erectile dysfunction.
+Recently, I took raw whey protein to get bulky, and I have been using it for 15 days.
+I also used to take supplements, and I never faced erectile dysfunction.
 But now, I am not getting a proper erection even after watching porn.
-Before this problem, when I see a good sexual arousal image, I use to masturbate at times.
-But now I am masturbating for every three to four weeks.
+Before this problem, when I saw a good sexual arousal image, I used to masturbate at times.
+But now I am masturbating every three to four weeks.
 I know that Sildenafil helps to get a proper erection.
 But even after taking Sildenafil, I did not get a proper erection.
-Please help me to tackle the problem.
+Please help me tackle the problem.

 Hi,